 b- (perhaps not as strictly) when filtering next-generation sequencing (NGS) data based on possible PC.
-Such filters, failing to fit in the case of partial PC, would lead to at best a very large number of informative loci being discarded and at worst complete ignorance of the occurrence of PC in the dataset, nor
+Such filters, failing to fit in the case of partial PC, would lead to at best a very large number of informative loci being discarded and at worst complete ignorance of the occurrence of PC in the dataset.